Unidata/netcdf4-python/README.md

 3/1/2015: Version 1.1.5 released.
-Significant improvements to netcdftime and num2date/date2num - accuracy is now between a millisecond and a microsecond depending on the time interval and calendar use_ncconfig is now True by default in setup.py, so the utility nc-config e used to find the library and include file paths.
+Significant improvements to netcdftime and num2date/date2num - accuracy is now between a millisecond and a microsecond depending on the time interval and calendar used. use_ncconfig is now True by default in setup.py, so the utility nc-config e used to find the library and include file paths.
 For other changes see https://github.com/Unidata/netcdf4-python/blob/master/Changelog.